spdk/spdk/README.md

 ./configure --with-rdma
 ~~~

-Additionally, `CONFIG` options may also be overridden on the `make` command
+Additionally, `CONFIG` options may also be overrriden on the `make` command
 line:

 ~~~{.sh}